-With the first quarter of 2019 over, it’s time to look back on the top performing pharma stocks on the TSX year-to-date.
+At the halfway mark of the year, it’s time to look back on the top performing pharma stocks on the TSX year-to-date.

 The Canadian pharmaceutical industry has been on a steady incline over the past several years thanks to new developments in medicine and exciting opportunities presenting themselves, according to a 2018 report from Research and Markets.

-The end of the first quarter presents an opportunity for us to reflect back on the top performing pharmaceutical stocks year-to-date on the TSX.
+On that note, the halfway mark of the year presents an opportunity for us to reflect back on the top performing pharmaceutical stocks year-to-date on the TSX.